KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | x_2          | The second coordinate after dimension reduction |
 +--------------+-------------------------------------------------+

-You can now move on to improving your clusters using the unclustered recruitment using supervised machine learning or analyze/ examine your results.
-See :ref:`Examining Results`.
+You can attempt to improve your genome bins with an unclustered recruitment step which uses features from existing genome bins to recruit unbinned contigs.
+Alternatively you can use these initial genome bin predictions and continue to the :ref:`Examining Results` section.

 11. Unclustered recruitment (Optional)
 --------------------------------------